 The CSSF is competent to act as an intermediary to seek amicable settlements between customers and credit institutions or finance professionals.
-In 2018, the CSSF closed 728 files relating to out-of-court dispute settlement, and in most cases the disputes were settled following the first instructions of the CSSF.2
+In 2020, the CSSF closed 1,219 files (up from 827 in 2019) relating to out-of-court dispute settlement and, in most cases, the disputes were settled following the first instructions of the CSSF, which evidences that the conciliatory approach is effective.2

 iv Damages and remedies